vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

 I'm a software engineer at [Cognite](https://cognite.com).
+I like using data and software to solve problems.
 I have an MS in statistics and a BS in math and computer science from the University of Oslo.
-I like using data and software to solve problems, and I love to read.
+Please send me book recommendations!

 ## Blog
 <div id="blog-links">